bitnami/containers/bitnami/redis-cluster/README.md

 $ docker run --name redis-cluster bitnami/redis-cluster:latest
 ```

+# Upgrading

+## To 5.0.12-debian-10-r48 release, 6.2.1-debian-10-r48 release , 6.0.12-debian-10-r48

+The cluster initialization logic has changed.
+Now the container in charge of initialize the cluster will also be part of the cluster.
+It will initialize Redis in background, create the cluster and then bring back to foreground the Redis process.

 # Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-redis-cluster/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-redis-cluster/pulls) with your contribution.